XaQshunR/badwolvesgaming.com/_pages/about.md

 ### Bring something to the community

-Members should be bringing something to the community, whether its Steam/Facebook activity, Discord conversation
+Members should be bringing something to the community, whether its gaming with us or chatting in Discord, you should participate in the pack.

 ### No Political Posting